Reading the Rocks

 Synopsis

-To many of us, the Earth's crust is a relic of ancient, unknowable history.
-But to a geologist, the Earth’s crust, and every stone upon it, is a richly illustrated narrative, telling gothic tales of cataclysm and reincarnation.
-How can we learn to see them?
+To many of us, the Earth’s crust is a relic of ancient, unknowable history.
+But to a geologist, the Earth’s crust, and every stone within it, is a richly illustrated narrative, telling gothic tales of cataclysm and reincarnation.
+How can we decode these stories?

 In Reading the Rocks, geologist Marcia Bjornerud shows us.
 Taking the reader on an eye-opening tour of Deep Time, Bjornerud explains in elegant prose what we see and feel beneath our feet.
 Both scientist and storyteller, she reminds us that our home is a living thing with lessons to teach.
-She shows how our planet has long maintained a delicate balance between creation and destruction, and how the global give-and-take has sustained life on Earth in the face of great upheaval.
+She shows how our planet has long maintained a delicate balance between creation and destruction, and how the global give-and-take has sustained life on Earth through eons of upheaval.

-Today, however, with the rapidly escalating effects of human beings on their home planet, that great balance is being threatened -- and the consequences may be catastrophic.
-Reading the Rocks calls all friends of the Earth to work to avoid it.
+Today, however, with the rapidly escalating effects of human beings on the planet, that great balance is being threatened—and the consequences may be catastrophic.
+Reading the Rocks reveals how heeding the messages in rocks can help us correct our course.